Resource isolation with multiple tenants

 A malicious actor that compromises a user, a device, or hybrid infrastructure in the corporate tenant, and is invited into the sandbox tenant, might gain access to the sandbox tenant's apps and resources.

-An operational error (for example, user account deletion or credential revocation) in the corporate tenant might impact the access of an invited user into the sandbox tenant.
+An operational error (for example, user account deletion or credential revocation) in the corporate tenant might affect the access of an invited user into the sandbox tenant.

 You must do the risk analysis and potentially consider identity isolation through multiple tenants for business-critical resources that require a highly defensive approach.
 Azure Privileged Identity Management can help mitigate some of the risks by imposing extra security for accessing business critical tenants and resources.